macs3-project/MACS/INSTALL.md

 ## Install from source

-MACS uses Python's [setuptools](https://setuptools.readthedocs.io) for source code installations.
-To install a source distribution of MACS, unpack the distribution tarball, or clone Git repository with `git clone git@github.com:taoliu/MACS.git`.
-Go to the directory where you unpacked MACS, and simply run the install script:
+MACS uses `pip` for source code installations.
+To install a source distribution of MACS, unpack the distribution tarball.
+Go to the directory where you cloned MACS from github, and simply run the install command:

- `$ python setup.py install`
+ `$ pip install .`

 By default, the script will install python library and executable codes according to the environment.
-When you run the command under virtualenv, the script will install to the virtual environment instead.
-When you run it without virtual environment, you may need to be root or administrator of the machine so as to complete the installation.
+When you run the command under virtualenv or conda environment, the script will install to the virtual environment instead.
+When you run the command without virtual environment, you may need to be root or administrator of the machine so as to complete the installation.
 Please contact the system administrator if you want their help.
-If you need to provide a nonstandard install prefix, or any other nonstandard options, you can provide many command line options to the install script.
-Use the `--help` option to see a brief list of available options:

- `$ python setup.py --help`

-For example, if I want to install everything under my own HOME directory, use this command:

- `$ python setup.py install --prefix /home/taoliu/`

-As mentioned in *Prerequisites*, you don't need to install Cython in order to install MACS.
-When Cython is available, this setup script will regenerate C codes from Pyx codes when necessary.
-When Cython is not available, this setup script will just use the C codes included in the release package (or your Github clone) for installation.

 ## Configure environment variables